 PS.
 I want to stress the point here that everyone’s experience is different.
 This is MY personal journey, and I in no way am suggesting this is a universal experience.
 However, there are definitely common threads amongst those who have met The Mother, and more and more scientific research is illuminating the fact that this medicine, as well as other entheogenic plants, are highly therapeutic for those suffering from anxiety, depression, PTSD, trauma, addictions, etc. Read our other blog articles for more on this.

-Gifts of Wisdom Mother Ayahuasca Bestowed to Me
+Gifts of Wisdom Madre Aya Bestowed to Me

 Some of the gifts of awareness I was given from Her were: